-Moreover, Emulation can occur including both internal and external memory; as a result, Android might utilize 0 and 1 to display the file directory of the item, depending on whether the item is already located in the internal storage or the secondary device, including an SD card, in order to distinguish between the two.
+Additionally, Emulation can happen with both internal and outside memory.
+Android might use 0 or 1 to display the item’s file directory depending on whether it is located in the primary storage or secondary storage.

-For instance, DCIM is a folder that can be found on both external storage and the device’s memory.
-If DCIM within both the internal and external store have emulation.
+DCIM, for example, is a folder that can both be found on the external storage as well as the device’s internal memory.
+DCIM in both the external and internal stores have emulation.
 It shall now display /storage/emulated/0/DCIM for all the things contained in the internal storage’s DCIM directory and /storage/emulated/1/DCIM for all the items stored in the external storage’s DCIM folder.
-1 is merely a connection to the Android smartphone’s remote storage device.
+1 is just a connection to an Android smartphone’s remote storage device.

-It serves as a name tag for the location on your device where the actual data is kept.
-For instance, the phrase “storage emulated/ DCIM/ thumb” would inform you to look in your file manager software for DCIM (camera storage) to retrieve your information.
+It acts as a nametag for the place on your device where the data is stored.
+The phrase “storage emulated/ DCIM/ thumb”, for example, would tell you to check your file manager software to find DCIM (camera storage), to retrieve your information.

-From the Play Store, install ES FILE EXPLORER.
-The sole exception to this is this File Explorer.
-On the section in the top left, look for “Favorites.”
-Select “ADD” to add your own favorite folder.
+Install ES FILE EXPLORER from the Play Store.
+This File Explorer is the exception.
+Look for “Favorites” in the upper left section.
+To add your favorite folder, click “ADD”.
 Give it any name you choose, enter “/storage/emulated/999/” in the path section, and then touch OK.
-This is for you.
+This is your chance.